daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 FROM 'economics.csv';
 ```

-Now, our three csv files are prepared for some analysis using DuckDB Client API via Python.
+Now, our three CSV files are prepared for some analysis using DuckDB Client API via Python.
 Let head to the next section for the analysis.

-# Using DuckDB with Python through it's Client API
+# Using DuckDB with Python through its Client API

 In this section, you'll learn how to analyze and visualize data using [DuckDB](20240922_definition_duckdb.md) and [Matplotlib](20240922_definition_matplotlib.md).
 You'll calculate the campaign success rate, create a bar chart to compare average client age by education level, and generate a scatter plot to explore the relationship between contact duration and campaign outcome.
-We'll use the cleaned and transformed CSV files spiltted from our `bank_marketing.csv` in this section.
+We'll use the cleaned and transformed CSV files spilt from our `bank_marketing.csv` in this section.

 ## Step 1: Analysis of Customer Campaign Success Rate